ishika61/1fi-marketplace/README.md

 ## A Note on Tech Stack

-As an existing 1Fi web codebase/source was not provided with the assignment, I implemented the Marketplace as a React + TypeScript web application.
+I implemented the Marketplace as a React + TypeScript web application.
 The UI/UX was developed based on the available 1Fi Android app on the Play Store and the provided reference screens, with the goal of closely matching the